Algebraic models of cyclic $k$-gonal curves: Abstract

 \section{Abstract}

-In this paper, we describe explicit algebraic equations of cyclic gonal curves reflecting the action of the normalizer of a tame cyclic $k$-gonal automorphism.
-This completes the known situation obtained by Wootton for the case when $k$ is a prime integer.
+In this paper, we describe explicit algebraic equations of tame cyclic $k$-gonal curves, where $k \geq 2$ is an integer, reflecting the action of the normalizer of a tame cyclic $k$-gonal automorphism.
+For $k$ a prime integer, this was previously done by A. Wootton.